Ira D. Sankey: Composing

 Sankey began to compose hymn tunes during the first Moody-Sankey tour of Britain in 1873–1875.
 On a few occasions he wrote his own words, but more commonly he used verses provided by well-known hymn writers.
 The "1200" version of Sacred Songs and Solos includes nearly 200 of Sankey's settings of hymns by writers such as Horatius Bonar, Fanny Crosby, Elizabeth C. Clephane, Robert Lowry, John Greenleaf Whittier, Frances Ridley Havergal and many others.
 These hymns include "The Ninety and Nine", "Beneath the Cross of Jesus", "Hiding in Thee", "A Shelter in the Time of Storm" and "While the days are going by".

 Sankey's settings are eminently recognizable, characteristic features being simple melodies combined with strong and vigorous rhythms that reflected the popular music of the time, and which according to the British poet John Betjeman, invoked "that well-known principle of denying the devil all the best tunes".
-His compositional method was heavily dependent upon what he termed "inspiration"; he carried a notebook in which he would jot down snatches of melody that came to him during the day's activities, and would develop them later, when time allowed.
+His compositional method was heavily dependent upon what he termed "inspiration"; he carried a notebook in which he would jot down snatches of melody that came to him during the day's activities, and would develop them later when time allowed.
 Sometimes he would improvise a melody; one of his best-known hymns, "The Ninety and Nine", was composed in this way.
-He found Elizabeth Clephane's poem in a newspaper while travelling on a train in Scotland during the first British tour.
+He found Elizabeth Clephane's poem in a newspaper while traveling on a train in Scotland during the first British tour.
 At the meeting that evening, when Moody requested that he sing, "I had nothing suitable in mind ...
 At this moment I seemed to hear a voice saying "Sing the hymn you found on the train":

 Publishing

 The publishing successes in Britain with Sacred Songs and Solos prompted Sankey to make a similar venture in the United States.
-In 1876, in collaboration with Bliss, he published a gospel songs collection Gospel Hymns and Sacred Songs, consisting of 131 numbers.
+In 1876, in collaboration with Bliss, he published a gospel song collection Gospel Hymns and Sacred Songs, consisting of 131 numbers.
 Over the next 15 years, working with various associates, he produced five supplements to this work, and a complete edition of all six parts in 1894, this last containing 794 numbers.
 These collections, which included the hymns of Bliss, Crosby and many other writers, were very successful commercially.
 In 1895 Sankey assumed the presidency of Biglow & Main, America's leading publisher of Sunday school music.